UKFELs/Puffin/README.txt

 The sub-directories include:

   source/    -  This contains the main source code written in C
                 and Fortran 90.

   compile/   -  Some example compilation and linking scripts.

   inputs/    -  Some example input files.

+  utilities/ -  Python scripts to manipulate output files

 Basic operation involves 3 input files.
 The three files are: